 Benefits of Sponsorship

-The EACH25 Sponsorship Prospectus outlining various packages and offering will be available for download soon.
-If you have further questions about sponsorship, please contact us at each@sp.edu.au
+The EACH25 Sponsorship Prospectus outlining various packages and offerings is now available for download.
+To sponsor or enquire, please contact us at each@sp.edu.au

 Dr JR Baker is an experienced executive with 20 years’ experience strategically leading health organisations to achieve cutting-edge service delivery.